cartigli/vault/xsorted()/II Python/IV ML/IV Cost & Design/VI G.D. Calculations & Formulas.md

 			the goal of our model is to lower this function through adjustment of weights and biases

 $\triangledown_w L = \sum_i \triangledown_w \frac{1}{2} (y_i - t_i)^2$
-' the loss gradient in respect to weights of the Loss Function are equal to the sum of the gradients 1/2 times $y_i - t_i$ squared in respect to weights '
+'The loss gradient in respect to weights of the Loss Function are equal to the sum of the gradients 1/2 times $y_i - t_i$ squared in respect to weights'
-	the $y_i$ is from $y_i = x_i*w + b$ , so plugging in these values for $y_i$ , we get :
+	The $y_i$ is from $y_i = x_i*w + b$ , so plugging in these values for $y_i$ , we get :
 		$=\sum_ix_i(y_i-t_i) =$
-			because w & b are constants, so they become 0, and x is linear, so it becomes a scalar and can be simply distributed among the contents of the parenthesis it can also be helpful to combine $(y_i-t_i)$ into a single variable ; delta
+			Because w & b are constants, so they become 0, and x is linear, so it becomes a scalar and can be simply distributed among the contents of the parenthesis
+		It can also be helpful to combine $(y_i-t_i)$ into a single variable ; delta
 			$\delta = (y_i-t_i)$
 				$\delta$ *is often used to denote differences